 No. It's important that we stick to "valuable contributions".
 You are *not* rewarded for adding commits to your test repository!
 You will be able to see only those repositories that have more than 25 stars or whose origin (i.e. from where your forked it) has 25 stars.

 There could be couple of reasons - The origin repository of your forked repository may not have sufficient stars or it is syncing in the background and may take sometime to reflect.

 When a user signs up, CodeCuriosity profiles the user's and the user's owned repositories.
-For every repository that has more than 25 stars, a royalty bonus is credited based on a factor of number of stars and number of followers.
+For every repository that has more than 25 stars.
 Organization contributions are not counted (yet) and commits as collaborator to another repository is not counted.

 The scoring is done automatically using an algorithm based on certain criteria.
 For example, is the commit in the critical path, does it fix an issue, the number of lines committed, the expertize of the user etc. This is always evolving and ideas are welcome.
 These scores can be over-ridden by language or domain experts as and when required.

-Automated scoring is done on commits, comments and opening an issue today.
+Automated scoring is done on commits, commits which are merged with default branch of non-forked repo.
 As we evolve, this may get more streamlined and we may include other factors too.

 Not yet ;) It is our aim to sort out legal issues and if we get enough grants and contributions from the community, we would be more than happy to reward open source contributions with money.
 We dream to invent a new career - A full-time open source contributor who works for the community and not for a company!

 Currently, we at Josh Software, keep it going.
 We would love to get some support from indiviual and company plans to support this cause.
 We would love to have your company support this cause.
 If you need help convincing them, contact us!
 All the funds from subscription are utilized for rewarding open-source after administrative expenses.